SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 This phrase to find research about modern or reliable energy services (in addition to phrase 3), as well as sustainable development of energy services.

-`stable` and `stability` are very general words, so are combined with other terms.
+`stable` and `stability` are very general words, so are combined with other terms. `microgrids` etc. are included as these are specific technologies used in areas which may not have access to a centralised power grid system.

 ```Ceylon =
 TS=